 TCS on Money Transfer Abroad from India – Simple Guide

-LRS scheme allows Resident Indians to send money abroad for personal purposes up to a maximum of USD 2,50,000 (around ~Rs 2 Crore) or its equivalent amount in a single financial year. |
+LRS scheme allows Resident Indians to send money abroad for personal purposes up to a maximum of USD 2,50,000 equivalent in INR, in a single financial year.

 So how much TCS do you have to pay on your money transfer abroad transactions?